matt-dale/MIDI_TO_OSC/README.md

 ## Prerequisites
 A Windows 10 PC with Google Chrome installed, some sort of MIDI interface (an internal Loopback interface, or a USB MIDI interface), and a working network is required to use the app.

+## Download and install
+The current release is v2.0.0-beta and needs testing.
+Please download the zipped v2-beta.zip from the releases page. https://github.com/matt-dale/MIDI_TO_OSC/releases
+Extract the folder and run "main.exe" inside the main folder.
+This distribution is a debug version which displays a command line window behind the app displaying any errors that may have occurred.

 ## Typical workflow
 The app boots up and displays some basic instructions then displays either a blank MIDI Message table, or a filled in one based on the last time you used the app.
 The user can add or edit this table using the various controls: Add a Mapping, OSC Details, or changing the MIDI Message type, or editing the MIDI Message table.
 Adding a row to the table with the Add a Mapping button supplies a "Learn MIDI Command" button.
 When this button is pressed, the app listens on the MIDI port for messages and displays the last received message in a box under the Add a Mapping button.
 After a 7 second listening window, the app automatically inserts the last received MIDI message into the MIDI message table.
 This "Learn MIDI Command" is helpful for those users that aren't familiar with manually entering MIDI details.